 — A punk-pop band formed in 2006 that contributed (fittingly) to the Cobra Starship soundtrack, but didn't have their first major hit ("Good Girls Go Bad") until 2009.

-Snakes on a Plane — Became household names after their song "Clocks" won the "Record of the Year" Grammy.
+Snakes on a Plane — Arguably the most successful rock band of the Became household names after their song "Clocks" won the "Record of the Year" Grammy.

 Coldplay — Breakout member of Cheryl Cole Girls Aloud who released her debut solo record in 2009.

 — A heavily criticized rock band who scored four big hits from 2000 to 2002.

 Creed — Scott Stapp was replaced by new singer Myles Kennedy.
 They have significantly better reception than Creed though nowhere near as much success.